Walking vehicle

 A walking vehicle is a vehicle that moves on legs rather than wheels or tracks.
 Walking vehicles have been constructed with anywhere from one to more than eight legs.
 There are many designs for the leg mechanisms of walking machines that provide foot trajectories with different properties.

 Walking vehicles are classified according to the number of legs.
 Common configurations are one leg (pogo stick, monopod, unipod, or "hopper"), two legs (biped or bipod), four legs (quadruped), and six legs (hexapod).
 There are a few prototypes of walking vehicles.
 Currently almost all of these are experimental or proof of concept.

 Mobility

 Walking vehicles can provide greater ground clearance than wheeled or tracked vehicles, but the complexity of their leg mechanisms has limited their use.
 Examples of manned walking vehicles include General Electric's Walking truck, the University of Duisburg-Essen's ALDURO.
 Timberjack, a subsidiary of John Deere, built a practical hexapod Walking Forest Machine (harvester).
-Walking vehicles are also being explored for agricultural and forestry applications, where their ability to traverse rough or sensitive terrain can reduce soil compaction compared to wheeled machines, improving sustainability in field operations.

-One of the most sophisticated real-world walking vehicles is the Martin Montensano-built 'Walking Beast', a 7-ton quadrapod experimental vehicle suspended by four hydraulic binary-configuration limbs with much greater dexterity.
+In 2012, the Martin Montensano-built 'Walking Beast', a 7-ton vehicle with four hydraulic binary-configuration limbs, was shown at Burning Man.